upper-hand/html-css-dev-exercise/README.md

 You can access the design [here](https://s3.amazonaws.com/upperhand-dev/dev-exercises/uh_newbookings.jpg) or [check it out below](https://github.com/upper-hand/html-css-dev-exercise/tree/master#the-prototype-design).

 ## Process
+1. Create a branch within this repo
+2. Do your work
-1. Fork this repository and create a PR against it for your final work, so that we can review it.
+3. Create a PR for your branch so that we can review it

 ## Assets
 You will need two additional assets for your translation of the design.